Application Instructions

 Test Information and Instructions for Requesting Official Scores

-• TOEFL iBT: The traditional TOEFL iBT, the TOEFL iBT Home Edition, and the TOEFL iBT Paper Edition tests are accepted for admission.
+• TOEFL iBT: The traditional TOEFL iBT and the TOEFL iBT Home Edition tests are accepted for admission.
 Please review the TOEFL iBT Test Information page for more information about these tests.
 Applicants should send their official scores to the University of Illinois at Urbana-Champaign using our institution code number 1836.

 • IELTS: The IELTS Academic Test (in person and online) is accepted for admission.
 Please review the IELTS Test Information page for more information about this test.
 Scores should be sent electronically via your testing center to the following account name: University of Illinois Urbana Champaign Graduate.

-• DUOLINGO ENGLISH TEST: We are temporarily accepting the Duolingo English Test for admission.
+• DUOLINGO ENGLISH TEST: The Duolingo English Test is accepted for admission.
 Please review the Duolingo Applicants page for more information about this test.
-Examination results for tests taken between February 1, 2020 and August 1, 2024 will be accepted.
 Scores should be sent electronically to the following account name: University of Illinois, Urbana-Champaign Graduate Admissions.
 The Duolingo English Test cannot be used to satisfy the English proficiency requirement for teaching assistants.
 Students who submit a Duolingo score for admission will need to either take the TOEFL/IELTS at a later date or take the English Proficiency Interview (EPI) upon arrival to campus if planning to hold a teaching assistantship.

 • TOEFL SCORES FORMERLY ACCEPTED: We formerly accepted the TOEFL revised paper-delivered test (rPDT) and the TOEFL ITP Plus for China test for admission.
 TOEFL has discontinued these two tests and they are no longer available.
 However, scores may be accepted for admission for up to 2 years from the test date.
 Since both tests do not include a speaking portion, students using these tests for admissions purposes are not eligible for full status admission and will be required to take the English as a Second Language Placement Test (EPT) prior to enrolling at Illinois (and any subsequent ESL coursework).
 The minimum score for admission with the TOEFL rPDT is 60, and the minimum TOEFL ITP Plus is 550.
 In addition, these scores cannot be used to satisfy the English profiency requirement for teaching assistants.
 Students who submit these scores for admission will need to either take the TOEFL iBT or IELTS at a later date, or take the English Proficiency Interview (EPI), upon arrival to campus if planning to hold a teaching assistantship.

-• TOEFL SCORES NOT ACCEPTED: We do not accept the TOEFL Essentials test, nor TOEFL myBest scores.
+• TOEFL SCORES NOT ACCEPTED: We do not accept the TOEFL Essentials test, TOEFL MyBest scores, or IELTS One Skill Retake scores.

 ENGLISH PROFICIENCY REQUIREMENT EXEMPTIONS